syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Export-To-Excel.md

     ForegroundColor = Xamarin.Forms.Color.Green,
 };
 {% endhighlight %}
+{% endtabs %}

 ![](SfDataGrid_images/Excel/SummaryStyle.png)

-#### StartColumnIndex
+### StartColumnIndex

-By default the exported SfDataGrid will start from the 0th column in the Excel sheet.
-But you can specify the start column in the excel sheet based on your requirement by using [DataGridExcelExportingOption.StartColumnIndex](https://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridExcelExportingOption~StartColumnIndex.html) property.
+By default, the exported SfDataGrid will start from the 0th column in the Excel sheet but, you can specify the start column in the Excel sheet by using the [DataGridExcelExportingOption.StartColumnIndex](https://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridExcelExportingOption~StartColumnIndex.html) property.

+{% tabs %}
 {% highlight c# %}
 DataGridExcelExportingOption option = new DataGridExcelExportingOption();
 option.StartColumnIndex = 4;
 {% endhighlight %}
+{% endtabs %}

 ![](SfDataGrid_images/Excel/StarrtIndex.png)

-#### StartRowIndex
+### StartRowIndex

-By default the exported SfDataGrid will start from the 0th row in the Excel sheet.
-But you can specify the start row in the excel sheet based on your requirement by using [DataGridExcelExportingOption.StartRowIndex](https://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridExcelExportingOption~StartRowIndex.html) property.
+By default, the exported SfDataGrid will start from the 0th row in the Excel sheet but, you can specify the start row in the Excel sheet by using the [DataGridExcelExportingOption.StartRowIndex](https://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridExcelExportingOption~StartRowIndex.html) property.

+{% tabs %}
 {% highlight c# %}
 DataGridExcelExportingOption option = new DataGridExcelExportingOption();
 option.StartRowIndex = 10;
 {% endhighlight %}
+{% endtabs %}

 ![](SfDataGrid_images/Excel/StarrtIndex.png)

-#### ExportAllPages
+### ExportAllPages

-While exporting to excel, when you are using SfDataPager inside the SfDataGrid, by default it will be export only the current page.
-However you can export all the pages by setting the [DataGridExcelExportingOption.ExportAllPages](https://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridExcelExportingOption~ExportAllPages.html) to `true`.
-The default value for this property is false.
+While exporting to Excel using the SfDataPager inside the SfDataGrid, by default it will export only the current page.
+However, you can export all the pages by setting the [DataGridExcelExportingOption.ExportAllPages](https://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridExcelExportingOption~ExportAllPages.html) to `true`.
+The default value of this property is false.

+{% tabs %}
 {% highlight c# %}
 DataGridExcelExportingOption option = new DataGridExcelExportingOption();
 option.ExportAllPages = true;
 {% endhighlight %}
+{% endtabs %}

 * ExportAllPages = true;
 ![](SfDataGrid_images/Excel/ExportAll.png)